espoirMur/my-blog-gastby/content/blog/applying-to-uk-lessons/index.md

 -   My final course transcripts: Instead of applying with all my transcripts illustrating all the courses I studied in my undergrad, I used the transcript for my two last years at University.
 I later discovered that I should have used all my transcripts, and it was late to edit my application with those transcripts.

 -   Since my degree did not have any equivalent in the UK educational system, I thought it was a master’s degree since I spent six years as an undergrad, but I was mistaken.
-I Should have called it as it was licence en Genie Electrique et Informatique.
+I Should have called it as it was _Licence en Genie Electrique et Informatique_.
 I finally asked the [question on stack exchange](https://academia.stackexchange.com/questions/166060/diploma-equivalence-from-the-old-belgian-system/166062#166062), and I got the final answer.

 -   My statement of purpose: The statement of purpose is the letter that opens your doors to universities.
-While applying to this, Mine was good, but it was not outstanding for a student with my experience.
+While applying to this, mine was good, but it was not outstanding for a student with my experience.
 I did not illustrate how my undergrad studies and professional experience prepared me for the master.

 ## The first Bach outcome

 ![](https://lh4.googleusercontent.com/i0ZDVfj9GVCscjHgI3N9q_6nXKbswhHilgSg2UP8T7VB2VHDR0u2j4B8U62_29GxGYf1YNOv6ZmHp8SP-OFdUaImqKDDitUm0H1CcxWhKmyxeLG2ukmL2ytEG88zmBwBTstb3dXi)

-I got back-to-back rejections from those three universities, and the demons of Imposter syndrome came back again.
+I got back-to-back rejections from those three universities, and the demons of Imposter Syndrome came back again.

-Those universities required students to have at least a 2:1 grade (first class or distinction and from good universities ) was not my case.
+Those universities required students to have at least a 2:1 grade (first class or distinction and from good universities ), that was not my case.

 After failing to get admissions, start looking for middle-class university or Europa leagues teams for those familiar with Premier League.